 Significant strides, but not enough

 But much more must be done.
 High rates of maternal mortality persist, particularly in impoverished communities.
-Of the hundreds of thousands of women who die during pregnancy or childbirth each year, over 85 per cent live in Africa and southern Asia.
+Of the hundreds of thousands of women who die during pregnancy or childbirth each year, over 85 per cent live in sub-Saharan Africa and Southern Asia.

 Working for the survival of mothers is a human rights imperative, and it is a development priority.
-The International Conference on Population and Development and the Millennium Development Goals call for a 75 per cent reduction in maternal mortality between 1990 and 2015.
-The best way to achieve this goal is to: ensure all women have access to contraception to avoid unintended pregnancies; provide all pregnant women with skilled care at delivery; and make sure women with complications have timely access to quality emergency obstetric care.
+The International Conference on Population and Development and the Millennium Development Goals called for achieving a 75 per cent reduction in maternal mortality between 1990 and 2015; this remains an unfinished agenda.
+The new Sustainable Development Goals, also known as the Global Goals, call for bringing the maternal mortality ratio down to 70 deaths per 100,000 live births by 2030.
+The best way to achieve this ambitious target is to: ensure all women have access to contraception to avoid unintended pregnancies; provide all pregnant women with skilled and respectful care in a safe environment during delivery; and make sure women with complications have timely access to quality emergency obstetric care.

 Complications of pregnancy or childbirth